Xunnamius/commit-spell/README.md

 > [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is
 > required to run `commit-spell`.

-`commit-spell` can be run standalone or as part of a [commit-msg git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_committing_workflow_hooks):
+`commit-spell` can be run by hand—where the current working directory is the root of your repository—or as part of a
+[commit-msg git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_committing_workflow_hooks):

 ```bash